AustinDecker/BaserowApiWrapper/README.md

 Refer to your Generated Baserow API docs that are provided for you by Baserow.
 They have example HTTP requests, response structure examples, error code examples, and provide an easy-to-understand layout of how to use their API.
 The BaserowApiWrapper uses this API and it's recommended you refer to both our docs and Baserow’s docs to use the wrapper effectively.

 ## Examples
-`Here is a few examples using the SMCBaserowInstance object.`
+`Here are a few examples using the SMCBaserowInstance object.`
 ```javascript
 import {smcPeopleViews} from "Views.js"
 import {SMCBaserow, TableIDs} from "SMCBaserow.js"